 NFU Mutual is a financial services business offering a wide range of personal, business and farming insurance, investment, and financial services.
-NFU Mutual (Service Company) Limited is a wholly owned subsidiary company who employs all of the UK based staff of the NFU Mutual Group.
+NFU Mutual (Service Company) Limited is a wholly owned subsidiary company which employs all of the UK based employees of the NFU Mutual Group.

-NFU Mutual operates through approximately 300 offices across Great Britain and Northern Ireland, the Isle of Man and the Channel Islands, supported by customer support centres and our online provision.
-We have over 4400 employees and an annual business turnover in excess of £2,200m.
+NFU Mutual operates through approximately 280 offices across Great Britain and Northern Ireland, the Isle of Man and the Channel Islands, supported by customer support centres and our online provision.
+We have over 4500 employees and an annual business turnover in excess of £2,400m.